-- Public stakeholders can include, but are not limited to, residents, targeted end users, and community leaders, elected officials, advocacy organizations, local businesses, and members of vulnerable or underserved populations (i.e. elderly, youth, physically and/or mentally disabled, members from disadvantaged communities, etc.). - o Consider the level to which the attachments show the applicant engaged the disadvantaged community the project is supposed to be benefitting (when applicable). - Were the stakeholders allowed to give input that changed the project?

-- Governmental stakeholders can include other departments, agencies, jurisdictions, etc. impacted by the proposed project that are NOT the applicant (these can include, but are not limited to law enforcement, transportation, local health department, schools/school districts, emergency services, metropolitan planning organization, etc.) - Meetings and/or events.
+- Public stakeholders can include, but are not limited to, residents, targeted end-users, community leaders, elected officials, community-based organizations, advocacy organizations, local businesses, and members of vulnerable or underserved populations (e.g., older adults, youth, persons with disabilities, members of disadvantaged communities, etc.). - Consider the level to which the attachments show the applicant engaged the disadvantaged community the project is supposed to be benefitting (when applicable). - Were the stakeholders allowed to give input that changed the project? - Governmental stakeholders can include other departments, agencies, jurisdictions, etc. impacted by the proposed project that are NOT the applicant (these can include, but are not limited to transportation agencies, local health departments, schools/school districts, emergency services, metropolitan planning organizations, law enforcement, etc.) - In-person or virtual meetings and/or events.
 How many were held to engage stakeholders is key to Public Participation.
-These can include, but are not limited to: - The type of meetings or events: open houses, community charrettes, city council meetings, planning commission meetings, tables or booths at farmer's markets, door-to-door solicitation, etc. - How the meetings or events were noticed: local newspaper, county website, on the radio, Facebook, Twitter, at school parents group meetings, at church, local publications in other languages, flyers, etc. - How the meetings or events were documented: Meeting sign-in sheets, meeting notes, letters of support, photos, etc. - Where the meetings or events took place: school, community center, city council hall, etc. - The accessibility of the meetings or events: accessible by public transportation, translation services provided, child care provided, time of day the meetings or events were held that best meet the needs of the community, food provided, etc. - The stakeholders' involvement in the decision-making body: technical advisory committee, citizens' advisory committee, etc.
+These can include, but are not limited to: - The type of meetings or events: open houses, community charrettes, city council meetings, planning commission meetings, tables or booths at farmer's markets and other community events, demonstration events, door-to-door solicitation, walk or bike audits, etc. - o How the meetings or events were noticed: local newspapers, agency websites, radio announcements, social media posts on Facebook, Twitter, Instagram, etc., school parent group meetings, places of worship, local publications in other languages, flyers, etc. - How the meetings or events were documented: Meeting sign-in sheets, virtual participant lists, virtual chat logs, meeting notes, letters of support, photos, etc. - Where the meetings or events took place: Virtual meeting platforms, schools, community centers, city council hall, parks or other outdoor locations to accommodate safe in-person gathering and social distancing, etc. - The accessibility of the meetings or events: accessible by public transportation, translation services provided, child care provided, time of day the meetings or events were held that best meet the needs of the community, virtual accessibility features such as captioning and interpretation, food provided, etc. - The stakeholders' involvement in the decision-making body: technical advisory committee, citizens' advisory committee, etc. - Other methods used to engage and obtain input from the community during the COVID-19 pandemic, such as crowdsourcing maps and surveys.

-- Consider all attachments to show the engagement process, including but not limited to: any applicable meeting minutes, letters of support, new alternatives or major revisions that were identified, meeting agendas, meeting sign-in sheets, public service announcements, etc. - Consider the level to which the letters of support emphasize that the project represents the top or one of the top active transportation priorities for the community, targeted end users, or public stakeholders. - IF an applicant did not attach ANY documentation to show a thorough and effective public engagement process the application should not receive full points. - Consider the level to which the attachments show the applicant engaged the disadvantaged community the project is supposed to be benefitting (when applicable). - If applicable, describe feedback from the community received during the engagement process. - Consider the extent that the public participation and planning process was utilized to ensure the project is one of the highest community/regional active transportation priorities. - Consider the magnitude of the proposed project when considering the extent to which the project represents one of the highest community/regional active transportation priorities.
+- Consider all attachments to show the engagement process, including but not limited to: any applicable meeting minutes, letters of support, new alternatives or major revisions that were identified, meeting agendas, meeting sign-in sheets, public service announcements, etc. - Consider the level to which the letters of support emphasize that the project represents the top or one of the top active transportation priorities for the community, targeted end-users, or public stakeholders. - IF an applicant did not attach ANY documentation to show a thorough and effective public engagement process, the application should not receive full points. - Consider the level to which the attachments show the applicant engaged the disadvantaged community the project is supposed to be benefitting (when applicable). - If applicable, describe feedback from the community received during the engagement process. - Consider the extent that the public participation and planning process was utilized to ensure the project is one of the highest community/regional active transportation priorities. - Consider the magnitude of the proposed project when considering the extent to which the project represents one of the highest community/regional active transportation priorities.